B. J. Habibie: Suharto's corruption charge

 The MPR Special Session in November 1998 decried the presence of corruption in Indonesia, focusing particularly on Suharto.
 In response to this, Habibie then appointed Andi Muhammad Ghalib as Attorney General.
 A tape of a telephone conversation between Habibie and Ghalib was made public.
 It raised concerns about the veracity of the investigation by suggesting that the interrogation of Suharto was intended only for public appearances.

 Under Habibie, the Indonesian government also began investigating and prosecuting Suharto's youngest son, Hutomo Mandala Putra (commonly known as Tommy Suharto).
 Ghalib charged Tommy in December 1998 in conjunction with the Goro scandal, where the government, under pressure from Tommy, allegedly gave him a desirable parcel and below-market loan for the construction of a Goro supermarket.
 However, Tommy was found innocent in the case after several key witnesses, including Habibie aide Rahardi Ramelan, changed their testimony and declared that the deal did not cause losses to the state.

+Economy and the Chinese Indonesians

 Habibie's government stabilized the economy in the face of the Asian financial crisis and the chaos of the last few months of Suharto's presidency.
 Habibie's government began to make conciliatory gestures towards Chinese-Indonesians who, because of their elite status, were targeted in the riots of 1998.
 In September 1998, Habibie issued a 'Presidential Instruction' forbidding use of the terms pribumi and non-pribumi to differentiate indigenous and non-indigenous Indonesians.

 In May 1999, Habibie directed that an ID card was sufficient proof of Indonesian citizenship, revoking the previous requirement for a 'Letter of Evidence of Republic of Indonesia Citizenship' (SBKRI).
 Additionally, he lifted restrictions on the teaching of Mandarin Chinese.